kennethreitz-archive/.com/content/posts/121205-year-in-review.rst

 Lessons Learned
 ---------------

 I spent most of my life moving around the country.
 Between 8th and 10th grade, I attended **seven** different schools.
 Being out of my element is my element.
-I've leaned a lot during my travels.
+I've learned a lot during my travels.
 You have lots of time to reflect and get to know yourself.

 Considering being a developer evangelist?